 Your savings are being eroded as we speak

-Because if you don’t, that $200,000 in cash you’ve managed to scrounge together in time for retirement will be worth the price of two cocktails 30 years from now.
+30 years from now, that $200,000 in cash you’ve managed to scrounge together in time for retirement will be worth the price of not much more than two cocktails.

 Your wages may not keep pace with inflation